mybahub/Fraud_analytics/README.md

 + Data Cleaning: exclude properties own by the government and fill the missing values

-+ Feature Creation: represent data with six features through PCA and normalized the result to prepare for the modeling.
++ Feature Creation: create 45 new features from 3 fields based on the knowledge of properties valuation

-+ Dimensionality Reduction:
++ Dimensionality Reduction:represent data with 6 features through PCA and normalized the result to prepare for the modeling

 + Fraud Model Algorithm: Establish two models for fraud score calculation